chunkanglu/Obsidian-Notes/CSCC10/Lecture Notes/2_User Centered Design.md

 #### Stakeholders
 - Identify stakeholders (not only users, but also other people like executives)
 - Involving stakeholders
+- Allows us to correct and identify problems
+- Give them realistic expectations
+	- They may be more likely to forgive problems if they also understand
+- Makes users bond more and accept the product
 #### User Involvement
 - Multiple levels of user involvement
 	- in design team